What is Jean Klein?

 Background

 Born in Czechoslovakia in 1912 to a German-speaking family, Klein studied music in Vienna and medicine in Berlin.
 The rise of Nazism drove him to France, where he survived the war and afterwards practised both medicine and musicology.
-The departure for India in 1953 was a deliberate search for a teacher; he was thirty-eight, intellectually formed, sceptical of the religious vocabulary of Europe, and unprepared for the form the answer would take.
+His departure for India in 1953 was a deliberate search for a teacher.
+He was thirty-eight, intellectually formed, sceptical of the religious vocabulary of Europe, and unprepared for the form the answer would take.

 Method